 Mission, vision and heritage

-A private English-language college, Marianopolis is recognized as one of Quebec’s leading post-secondary colleges, specializing in pre-university education for about 2,000 students in a close-knit, student-centred community.
+A private English-language college, Marianopolis is recognized as one of Quebec’s leading post-secondary institutions, specializing in pre-university education for about 2,000 students in a close-knit, student-centred community.
 Since the Congrégation de Notre-Dame founded the College in 1908, Marianopolis has educated generations of motivated young people from all backgrounds who have helped transform Montreal and the world.
 A stepping stone to the world’s top universities, Marianopolis is proud of its well-earned century-old track record of peerless educational excellence and of its unparalleled ability to consistently graduate students on time and have some 90 percent of them gain acceptance to their first-choice school, many of them in their first-choice program.
 Today, Marianopolis continues to foster a shared vision of education as transformative and liberating by remaining a unique community where learning and teaching occur in mutual respect in the classroom and beyond.

 The student is the centre of the Marianopolis learning community.
 Drawing on its rich educational heritage, the College strives to be a leader in building a dynamic and supportive environment where students can grow both personally and intellectually.
 Marianopolis students will be prepared to pursue academic excellence in their studies, become self-directed life-long learners, and make positive contributions as citizens of a complex and changing world.